Can I Use a Car Tire Pump on My Bike?

 Adjust The Pump’s Air Pressure

-Use a car tire pump with adjustable air pressure unless there’s no other option.
-Because it’s straightforward to inflate too much air and blow your tire.
+Use a car tire pump with adjustable air pressure unless there’s no other option because it’s straightforward to inflate too much air and blow your tire.
 Adjusting the pressure makes your life easier because you don’t have to worry about blowing the tire.

 However, if you can’t find an adjustable pump and are in a pinch, you should inflate the tire gradually and slightly underinflate to be safe.
 Also, get a pressure gauge and monitor the pressure to make sure you stay within the recommended range PSI.